yvesklein/ao/toybox.md

 ⭐️ = i love this motherfucker/personal favorite

-👍 = a good toy that i enjoy personally
+👍 = a good toy that i really enjoy

 🚧 = the toy is at least decent(may even be pretty damn good), BUT there are things to be wary of/weigh if you're looking to buy it)